oritzadok/eks-app-ecr/README.md

 1) Delete the Github repository secrets and variables created for this app.

-2) Detele the AWS ECR registry.
+2) Detele the AWS ECR repository.

 4) Delete the Terraform resources by running:
 ```